sblakedev/Project-3/README.md

 6. GitHub - This was used to store the projects code after being pushed from Git.
 7. Git - This was used for version control by utilizing the Gitpod terminal to commit to Git.
 8. Heroku - This was used to deploy the live version
+9. Lucid - This was used to create the flow chart.

 ---